All Episodes

 And I'm sick of Hollywood.

-And I'm s Hollywood to me insults our intelligence.
+And Hollywood to me insults our intelligence.

-Now I think there's a time and a place for Batman and Spider-Man and Superman and Catwoman and Captain America, and I like Indiana Jones movies, and I like Rocky movies, and I like I like all you know, I like some movies.
+Now, I think there's a time and a place for Batman and Spider-Man and Superman and Catwoman and Captain America.

-I find have found myself, I don't think I've been in a movie theater except last Christmas because I took my kids only and they have comfortable seats and they sell beer and food in the theater.
+I find, have found myself, I don't think I've been in a movie theater except last Christmas because I took my kids only and they have comfortable seats and they sell beer and food in the theater.

 That's the only thing that got me in to go with them.